 Oregon 93-0981021 (State or other jurisdiction of incorporation or organization (I.R.S.
-Employer Identification No.) 8800 Enchanted Way, S.E., Turner, Oregon 97392 (Address of principal executive offices) (Zip Code) Registrant's telephone number, includin g area code: (503) 588-9463

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days: \boxtimes YES \square NO

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files):
+Employer Identification No.) 8800 Enchanted Way, S.E., Turner, Ore gon 97392 (Address of principal executive offices) (Zip Code) Registrant's telephone number, in acluding area code: (503) 588-9463 ed all reports required to be filed by Section 13 or 15(d) of r such shorter period that the registrant was required to file irements for the past 90 days: any, every Interactive Data File required to be submit tted electronically and posted on its corporate Web site, if ted and posted pursuant to Rule 405 of Regulation S-T s (or for such shorter period that the registrant was required ccelerated filer, an accelerated filer, a non-accelerated filer, "large accelerated filer," "accelerated filer," and "smaller ☐ Large accelerated filer □Accelerated filer ➤ Non-accelerated filer ☐ Emerging growth company

-⊠ YES □ NO

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act:

-□ Large accelerated filer □Accelerated filer

-⊠ Non-accelerated filer Smaller reporting company

-□ Emerging growth company

-Indicate by checkmark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): \Box YES \boxtimes NO
+Indicate by checkmark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): \square YES \boxtimes NO